CMihai99/fyndro/Documentation/maintainer/CommitMessageTemplate.md

 as opposed to describing what you're doing.
 Reviewers and your future self can read the patch, but might not understand why a particular solution was implemented.

-Reported-by: whoever-reported-it
+Reported-by: who-ever-reported-it <email@host.com>
 Signed-off-by: Your Name <youremail@yourhost.com>
 ```

-Note: The header line really should be meaningful, and really should be just one line.
+The header line really should be meaningful, and really should be just one line.
 That header line is what is shown by tools like gitk and shortlog, and should summarize
 the change in one readable line of text, independently of the longer explanation.
-Please use verbs in the imperative in the commit message, as in "Fix bug that ...", "Add file/feature ...", etc.
+Please use verbs in the imperative in the commit message,
+as in "Fix bug that ...", "Add file/feature ...", etc.